blm849/networkcontainertesting/README.md

 14. If you want to discontinue your application from running, enter:
 - kubectl delete deployment/hello-world-deployment
 - kubectl delete service/hello-world-service
-- sudo ibmcloud cr image-rm blm849namespace/hello-world:1
+- ibmcloud cr image-rm blm849namespace/hello-world:1